RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. System administrators.
 Answer: C.

-The data owner is responsible for the disposition of the data under their control; this includes access decisions.
+**The data owner is responsible for the disposition of the data under their control; this includes access decisions**.

 The cloud provider is not typically the data owner; option A is incorrect.

 Ostensibly, senior management is the data owner (the organization, as a whole, is the legal owner of the data, and the senior managers are the legal representatives of the organization).
-However, in practice, this responsibility can be (and usually is) delegated down to a manageable level, where the data owner for a given data set understands it best and can provide a sufficiently granular control of that data set.
-This is rarely senior management and is more likely department heads, branch managers, or some other form of middle management.
+However, in practice, this responsibility can be (and usually is) delegated down to a manageable level, where the data owner for a given data set understands it best and can provide a sufficiently granular control of that data set. **This is rarely senior management and is more likely department heads, branch managers, or some other form of middle management**.

 Option C is preferable to B.

 System administrators will usually be the literal granters of access, insofar as admins will modify access control systems that allow or disallow access for specific individuals or roles.

 However, the sysadmin does not make the decision of who is granted access and instead responds to direction from data owners (middle management); again, option C is preferable to D.